HackBinghamton/shell-tutorial/README.md

 Windows also has a built-in terminal, Command Prompt; however, Command Prompt differs greatly from the terminals on Mac and Linux.
 So you will need to install a terminal with the same features.

+In the next workshop, we will be learning the basics of git.
+Since Git for Windows comes with a shell Git BASH, we recommend that you install it.
+You can get it [here.](https://git-for-windows.github.io/)